AyaShmoish/Arkanoid/README.md

 ```bash
 make clean
 ```
-Project Structure
+## Project Structure

-src/: Contains all the Java source code of the game.
-Inside it you will find:
+- `src/`: Contains all the Java source code of the game.
+Inside it you will find the main packages and classes.

-collections/: Data structures and utilities used by the game.
+- `collections/`: Data structures and utilities used by the game.

-collision/: Classes that handle collision detection between the ball, paddle, and blocks.
+- `collision/`: Classes that handle collision detection between the ball, paddle, and blocks.

-counter/: Classes that manage score, lives, and other counters.
+- `counter/`: Classes that manage score, lives, and other counters.

-game/: Main game logic and flow (initialization, levels, game loop).
+- `game/`: Main game logic and flow (initialization, levels, game loop).

-geometry/: Geometric primitives such as points, lines, and rectangles used in the game engine.
+- `geometry/`: Geometric primitives such as points, lines, and rectangles used in the game engine.
+- `listeners/`: Event listeners for score tracking, block removal, and game events.
+- `sprites/`: Visual and interactive game objects such as the paddle, ball, and blocks.
+- `Ass5Game.java`: The entry point of the project — contains the `main` method to run the Arkanoid game.

 listeners/: Event listeners for score tracking, block removal, and game events.